 - if the only secured loan you can get is from a sub-prime lender, it will usually be a variable rate.
 These lenders have a nasty habit of increasing this rate a lot.

-Be a savvy borrower
+Conclusion – be a savvy borrower

 If you avoid all these traps, then a consolidation loan may help reduce your interest.
 If making a few cutbacks now will reduce your expenditure (ditch Sky? fewer takeaways?) then you may be able to afford to borrow the money over a short period, which will mean you pay less interest and get debt-free sooner.
 Cheap debt is better than expensive debt – but no debt at all is even better!